p-argento/uni/GEO/_GEO.md

 The evolution of science is made by tools, like the microscope or phones.
 Higher dimensional data are more sensitive to privacy.

+Provide feedback on the book that they are writing.